-Ella Fitzgerald Academy has a mental health clinic contained within the school.
+Roosevelt High School and the Ella Fitzgerald Academy have mental health clinics contained within the schools.
 "Our Mission at The Ella Fitzgerald Academy for Excellence is to engage in lifelong learning by exploring our cultures and talents while learning about other cultures and promoting the value of acceptance in our community.
 As a school community, we build upon our understanding and compassion for others.
 We celebrate the total development of each child focusing on their intellectual, social, emotional, and physical well-being.
 Our Mission statement embodies Culturally Responsive Education.
 The Ella Fitzgerald Academy will continue to implement resources that encompass diverse cultural perspectives for the purpose of establishing an inclusive space that encourages cultural identity development through affirming race, class, gender, sexual orientation, language, ability level, and any other differentiator".
-A fellow has been placed at Roosevelt High School during the 2023-2024 Internship cycle.
+A fellow was placed at Roosevelt High School during the 2023-2024 Internship year.